 Learning outcomes:

-- Understand the basic concepts of forensic psychology -
+- Understand key concepts of forensic psychology

 Teaching methods: